playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 <!-- tabs:end -->

-One of the concepts that's introduced with form validation -- especially forms with groups -- is the idea of an object's "shape".
+One concept that's introduced with form validation -- especially forms with groups -- is the idea of an object's "shape".
 You can think of this as the "type" of information an object might contain.
 For example:

 ```javascript
 const obj1 = {name: "Corbin", id: 2}
 const obj2 = {name: "Kevin", id: 3}
 ```

-Would be considered to have the same "shape", since they contain the same keys and each of the keys contains the same type of value.
-However, the following objects would have divergant shapes due to differing keys:
+Would be considered to have the same "shape" since they contain the same keys, and each of the keys contains the same type of value.
+However, the following objects would have divergent shapes due to differing keys:

 ```javascript